cys3c/fwgen/README.md

 * Integrates iptables, ip6tables and ipsets in a common management framework
 * Uses a simple config file in YAML format for easy and readable configuration
 * Separation of duties between the loading of firewall rules at boot/ifup (restore-fw) and the rule generation (fwgen).
 No complex code are executed during boot/ifup.
 * Firewall operations are atomic.
-It either applies correctly or not, without flushing your existing ruleset potentially leaving you temporarily exposed.
+It either applies correctly or not, without flushing your existing ruleset, potentially leaving you temporarily exposed.
 However, ipsets are currently flushed for a very short period to enforce concistency with your configuration.
 * Automatic rollback to previous ruleset if not confirmed when applying rulesets in case something goes wrong.
 This can be disabled if run automatically by configuration management systems etc.
 * Namespace support.
 If executed in a namespace it automatically stores the rulesets in `/etc/netns/<namespace>/` instead of in the global namespace.